Seattle City Light

 Collaborating with multiple researchers and interview moderators required consistency in scripting, note-taking, and reporting processes.
 Composing clear interview scripts became paramount, especially when explaining key terms or guiding participants through various tasks.

 Capturing comprehensive user interactions was essential for data analysis and generating accurate insights.
-I used multiple tools, including screen recorders, voice memos, and Zoom, to record test sessions and minimize the risk of missing key details or encountering technology glitches.
-Pre-testing devices would ensure smoother test execution and documentation.
+Using multiple tools to record test sessions and pre-testing devices would ensure smoother test execution and documentation.